When looking to go zero waste, dip your toe into waste reduction, or being more eco-friendly, my first suggestion is always the Big Four!

 My favorite reusable bottles are glass and stainless steel* because they both have 100% recycle rate without loss of quality.

-If I have a small handbag, I like to slip in a stainless flask full of water.
+If I have a small handbag, I like to slip in a stainless flask or a maple syrup bottle of water in my bag.
 However, you might get some funny looks.

 Say no to single-use plastic straws!